Shell Scripting and Automation Basics

 When to Stop Scripting and Use a Real Tool

 Section titled “When to Stop Scripting and Use a Real Tool”Bash is an excellent tool for automating tasks on a single machine, but it has limits.
-As your scripts grow in complexity, watch for these warning signs:
+As your scripts grow in complexity, watch for these warning signs.

 Your script exceeds a few hundred lines.
 Bash has no real module system, limited error handling, and no type safety.
 Once a script becomes long enough that you need to scroll to understand it, the maintenance cost exceeds the benefit of staying in Bash.
+Python’s module system, clear function signatures, and readable syntax make larger programs navigable in ways Bash cannot.